peteroupc/classic-wallpaper/uielements.md

 - Button face color (by default, (192, 192, 192)).
 - Window frame color (black by default).

-It is allowed to simulate the appearance of more colors using these six colors by means of dithering.[^6]
+It is allowed to simulate more colors using these six colors by means of dithering.[^6]

 The _desktopwallpaper.py_ file has some example code for border and button drawing.
 I expect many other variations here, some more subtle than others, but the design should not employ trademarks, should be suitable for all ages, and must not involve the help of artificial-intelligence tools.